IBM/db2sock-ibmi/README.md

 but it isn't just for Node.js and can instead be applied to all PASE langs (PHP, Ruby, Python, etc).

-Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Author two cents, when stable, start using this driver, you will grow function by leaps with very little effort.
+Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Wildly imagined, if custom interfaces work test well, one could imagine gutting all the languages extension to bare minimum script language interaction, leaving all the real DB2 work to this driver (aka, new SQL400Connection(W) with attributes).
+For example, flight of fancy, one could imagine, PHP mysql extension talking directly to this driver, wherein, any old PHP+mysql application would be instant DB2 (no port).
+Ok, no promise, but, you get the idea.
+Author two cents, when stable, start using this driver, you will grow function by leaps with very little effort.

 ##Usage: